We are connecting Canadian wool to the world—creating opportunity from fleece to finished product.

 We work with partners along the entire value chain with the goal of reviving the Canadian wool industry.
 Our mission is driven by three main goals:

-• Advocating for the entire Canadian wool value chain
+• - Advocate for the entire Canadian wool value chain

-• Giving Canadian wool a voice on the international stage
+• - Give Canadian wool a voice on the international stage

 The fabric of Canada mini-docuseries